Skip to main content

 Journal Article

 1. Bossart A, McClune B, Barrell K, Warner J, Majersik JJ (2021).
 Pearls & Oy-sters: POEMS Syndrome: An Eloquent Acronym for a Rare Disease You Don't Want to Miss.
 Neurology, 97(17), 835-838.
-(Read full article)
+(Read full publication)

 2. Pregenzer-Wenzler A, Abraham J, Barrell K, Kovacsovics T, Nativi-Nicolau J (2020).
 Utility of Biomarkers in Cardiac Amyloidosis.
 JACC Heart Fail, 8(9), 701-711.
-(Read full article)
+(Read full publication)

 3. Barrell K, Smith AG (2018).
 Peripheral Neuropathy.
 Med Clin North Am, 103(2), 383-397.
-(Read full article)
+(Read full publication)

 4. Barrell K, Bureau B, Turcano P, Phillips GD, Anderson JS, Malik A, Shprecher D, Zorn M, Zamrini E, Savica R (2018).
 High-Order Visual Processing, Visual Symptoms, and Visual Hallucinations: A Possible Symptomatic Progression of Parkinson's Disease.
 Front Neurol, 9, 999.
-(Read full article)
+(Read full publication)

 5. Varedi D, Kovacsovics T, Downs Kelly E, Abraham J, Cowley J, Barrell K, Revelo MP, Stehlik J, Drakos S, Marrouche N, Wilson B, Swanson EA, Fang J, Nativi-Nicolau J (2018).
 Unmasking Early Wild-Type Transthyretin Amyloidosis Cardiomyopathy in a Patient With Refractory Atrial Fibrillation and Unremarkable Cardiac Imaging.
 Circ Heart Fail, 11(7), e004812.
-(Read full article)
+(Read full publication)